 Sir Harcourt Butler chaired a three-member committee appointed by his Majesty’s Government in Britain in 1927 to inquire into the relationship between the Indian Princely States and the British Government of India.
 The British group, consisting of Sir Harcourt Butler, Prof. W.S.
 Holdsworth and S.C.
 Peel, was called the Indian States Committee.
 They visited sixteen Princely States.
 They submitted their report in February 1929.
-The following recommendations were given by the Butler committee.
+The Butler committee gave the following recommendations:

 (i) Paramountcy must remain supreme and must fulfil its obligations, adopting and defining itself according to the shifting necessities of time amid progressive development of states.

 (ii) The states were bound by treaties with the Crown, and the states should not be handed over without the ruler’s prior consent to an Indian Government in British India responsible to an Indian Legislature.

 (iii) The Viceroy, not the Governor-General in Council was to be the Crown agent in dealing states.